Rickydam/Java-Calculator/README.md

 # Java-Calculator
-A calculator coded using java
+A calculator coded in java

 Optimized for the Surface Pro 3.
 For a resolution of 2160 x 1440.